georgeadamson/vba-array/README.txt

+(All relevant code is in the VBA-Array.doc file as macros.
+Other files can be ignored)

-A better array for VBA and VBS.
+A better array for VBA/VBS, plus a jQuery-like element selector:

-Provides an array-like Class with methods that you'd expect in other languages:
+ vbaArray provides an array-like Class with methods that you'd expect in other languages:

  - First
  - Last